karlnapf/shogun-wiki/GSoC_2015_project_installation.md

 The possible optional part of the project is to provide a series of videos or blog posts that show how easy one can install Shogun with all the work carried out during the project.

 ### Why this is cool
-By the end of this project we expect Shogun to be easy to install on any major platform and this would be really helpful for the whole project and its popularity.
-Again ***TOP PRIORITY***
+If you can get this to work, Shogun will finally be easy to install on any major platform.
+This will be a major boost for the whole project and its popularity.
+Again ***TOP PRIORITY***!

 ### Useful resources
 * [CMake documentation](http://www.cmake.org/documentation/)